 New social media automation tools appear every other day.
 App developers try all the angles to attract customers in this competitive market.
 Tools like Buffer, HootSuite, and CoSchedule have lead the way in social media automation software.
 Each of these tools caters to a different market.
 But they do the same thing: free up time spent on social media so you can concentrate on other things.
 Do you need another content discovery and automation tool?
 Does the world need a Buffer alternative?
+Is this content curation tool a Buzzsumo alternative?
 This ContentStudio Review looks at the pros and cons of a new social media automation tool that could replace your current software.
 Hint: there are more pros than cons.
+Let's take a look at our favorite social media management tool with tons of features and a beautiful user interface.

 The easy answer is to save time, resources, and money.
 Let software take care of time-consuming social media marketing so you can get on with more important things.